The Internet Code: Protecting your rights

 Having issues with your ISP

-- Step 1: Try to resolve the issue with your service provider
+- Step 1: Try to resolve the issue with your service provider.

-- Step 2: If necessary, file a complaint with the CCTS
+- Step 2: If necessary, file a complaint with the CCTS.

-- The Internet Code
+- Summary of the Internet Code

 - Proceeding to establish a mandatory code for Internet services